Stopping hemolysis at the point of expression; blocking the effector rather than the source

 Complement inhibition produces rapid and reproducible clinical effects because it acts directly on the effector phase of hemolysis.

-Across clinical studies of C1s inhibition, response characteristics are consistent:20
+Across clinical studies of C1s inhibition, response characteristics are consistent with this mechanism:22

 - improvement in hemolysis markers within days